The State Government's METRONET project is WA's largest public transport program in recent history.

 The project involves the laying of approximately 72 kilometres of new passenger rail and creation of up to 18 new stations with a budget of $4 billion dollars.

 Within the City of Canning, there are two major METRONET projects occurring:

-involves removal of six level crossings along the Armadale line to reduce congestion, increase safety and eradicate waiting times at crossings.
+The Victoria Park-Canning Level Crossing Removal project involves the removal of six level crossings along the Armadale line to reduce congestion, increase safety, and eradicate waiting times at crossings.